 7. Edinburgh Larder

 A hidden gem found just off the Royal Mile, the Edinburgh Larder and the Little Larder are located close to one another on Blackfriars Street.
-Their brunches are founded seasonal, organic and local produce from Scottish suppliers, which go into their irresistible breakfast baps (vegetarian and vegan options available).
+Their brunches are founded on seasonal, organic and local produce from Scottish suppliers, which go into their irresistible breakfast baps (vegetarian and vegan options available).
 The Edinburgh Larder is open until 3 pm between Mondays and Thursdays, but those looking to unwind after a tiring week can head to this restaurant till 10pm on Fridays and Saturdays!

 Edinburgh Larder: 15 Blackfriars Street, EH1 1NB & Little Larder: 11 Blackfriars Street, EH1 1NB